 What to Wear

 First-time visitors often wonder what to wear when they visit our congregation.
 At our regular Sunday services, you’ll see people in a wide range of clothing choices, from “Sunday best” to very casual attire; please wear what helps you feel most comfortable.
 After all, this is Asheville!

 We know that it can be difficult to come into a large group not knowing anyone or how things are done.
 We want you to feel comfortable and welcome here.
 Our Sunday service begins at 11:00am on the Sundays between Labor Day and the first Sunday in June.
 We have very limited parking so be sure to come early–most congregants park on the street.

 When you enter the foyer, please stop at the Welcome Table to say hello and get a name tag.
 The person staffing the table will be able to answer your questions about Unitarian Universalism and this congregation.
 People of all ages attend the first 15-20 minutes of our worship services, and then, when directed, children and teachers in our religious education classes leave for their classrooms.

 Your children are welcome to stay with you in the Sanctuary or they can join the children and youth for classes during the school year.

 Nursery and childcare for those too young for our Religious Education program are provided during Sunday service.

 Families of children who will join RE programming should be sure to check in at the Welcome Table and learn the procedures for signing in and registering children and youth.

 If your child has special needs, please contact the Lifespan Religious Coordinator before your visit so we can ensure your child’s inclusion and safety as much as possible.

-As you enter the Sanctuary, you will receive an Order of Service that includes announcements for the upcoming week.
 There is additional information in a rack in the foyer across from the Welcome Table.
 Feel free to take any pamphlets of interest.